pkurremula/cloud-recipes/terraform/aws/ec2/user-data/README.md

 When we launch an EC2 instance on AWS, we get to pass a shell script to start a service or configure the EC2 host.
 This recipe leverages the Terraform `templatefile` function to inject values to the startup script before it is passed to the EC2 host during its creation.

+This recipe produces the following resources and functions:

+* A EC2 instance running Amazon Linux.
+* Boot the GCE instance with a user-data (startup) script injected with variables from Terraform.
+* A ssh key assigned to the instance.
+* Security groups associated with the instance.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup